Sarouth/event-ticketing-platform/readme_event_management.md

 6. create database in MySql workbench
 Add username, password, databse name inside ticketing_project/ setting.py --> DATABASE

-7. create serialer.py in events app
+7. create serialer.py in events app (A serializer is used to convert complex Django model objects (like Category, Event, etc.) into JSON format — which APIs can send to the frontend or other applications.)

 8. create customuser: setting.py --> below INSTALLED_APPS (AUTH_USER_MODEL = 'events.CustomUser')